NCI-CGR/GwasQcPipeline/docs/dev_docs/setup.rst

 To install all runtime/development dependencies and GwasQcPipeline itself run::

     $ conda activate cgr-dev      # Make sure we are in our conda environment
+    $ poetry env use /PATH/TO/miniconda3/envs/cgr-dev/bin/python # Enable poetry to manage your conda environment
+    $ poetry config virtualenvs.path /PATH/TO/miniconda3/envs/cgr-dev #This needs to be full path
+    $ poetry env info # This should show that both system and virtual env python is 3.8 and that the venv is conda
     $ poetry install              # Install development and runtime dependencies
+    $ cgr version

 Now lets make sure everything is working::